longlho/js-styleguide/README.md

 ## Variables

 1. Variables SHOULD be initialized at the top of function scope — if possible, in a way that indicates what type of value they will hold.
 Null initializations are acceptable.
 There should be only one `var` keyword, used on the first variable declaration, and subsequent variables should be declared using an initial comma.
+Indentation can be before or after comma.
     -   Incorrect:

             var magicItemCount;